Captain America #217-221

 The other two characters are from Roy Thomas' Fantastic Four run.

 The Texas Twister was part of the weird 'Frightful Four recruitment drive' story in Fantastic Four #177.
 And Marvel Boy is also a new character, but he's based on the original 1950s version (or "the 1950s Super", as he weirdly puts it) that Thomas brought back and then killed off in Fantastic Four #164-165.
+He's called Marvel Boy in issue #217, and then Marvel Man after that.
 He'll eventually get revamped as Quasar, a character with some real longevity.
 But right now it's just Thomas' Golden Age obsession showing through (there's not even a direct connection between this character and the original; it's said that he got his powers from "Tony Stark's crew".
 It'll later be said that he received the power bands of the one who died in that Fantastic Four arc.)

 Fury wants Cap to lead the Super-Agents of SHIELD.
 When Cap refuses, a fight breaks out.